Introduction

 - Use

-to spin up the local proxying program. - Wrap the resulting
+subprocessto spin up the local proxying program. - Wrap the resulting

-object in a file/socket compatible interface. - Give that
+Popenobject in a file/socket compatible interface. - Give that

--wrapping instance to theconnect
+Popen-wrapping instance to theconnectmethod’ssocketparameter.

-Most patches I’ve seen implementing this simply store a Popen
+Most patches I’ve seen implementing this simply store a Popen object in

-memory and ensure its wrapper class terminates it when it’s told to close()
+memory and ensure its wrapper class terminates it when it’s told to close().

 (Others leverage paraproxy which is somewhat less elegant.)